erdem/django-map-widgets/README.md

 ### Requirements

 Django Map Widgets needs Jquery dependency to work in your regular views.
-In Django Admin case, you don't need to provide the jQuery just because it's already available on ``django.jQuery`` namespace.
+In Django Admin case, you don't need to provide the jQuery.
+Just add map widgets to your django admin forms.

 ### Screenshots